-If the bullying still persists, it may be referred to the Principal.
+If the bullying still persists, it may be referred to the Executive Head Teacher/Head of School.

 Parents reporting bullying

 Parents may contact college, often in some distress, to report that their child has been bullied.
 Their concerns will be taken seriously.
 Reception is the first contact for parents telephoning college.
 Therefore, all staff should be familiar with the policy.
 Parents contacting the college will be referred to the Head of Learning for the relevant Year group.